laurentmackay/3d-vertex/README.md

 * `dt` a (maximum) timestep,
 * `t_final` a final integration time.

- Most keywords can be specified either during integrator construction or at the actual integration call.
+ Most integration keywords can be specified either during integrator construction or at the actual integration call.
+Exceptions to this rule are any keywords that control tissue mechanics, such as `ndim`, `minimal`, `SLS`, `maxwell`, `maxwell_nonlin`, and `fastvol`.

 __Adaptive timestepping__ may decrease the timestep in order to simultaneously satisfy three tolerance criteria:
 * `length_rel_tol` a tolerance for the change in length relative to the current length,